rsova/decision-support/cds-boot/Readme.txt

 RxNorm MySql Database. (http://www.mysql.com/)
-Latest rxNorm database scripts can downloaded from http://bioportal.bioontology.org/.
+Latest rxNorm database scripts can be downloaded from http://bioportal.bioontology.org/.

 The scripts come with instructions how to load the data into MySql.
 PTSD Web Service